Bradley Dack: Early life

 Dack was born in the London Borough of Greenwich, and attended Beths Grammar School in Bexley.

 Career

 Early career

-His first academy side was Charlton Athletic, where he spent three years before being released at the age of 14.
+Dack played youth football for Teviot Rangers and Thamesmead Town.
+At the age of seven he was scouted by Wimbledon, where he trained for a year before joining their academy.
+After the relocation of the club to Milton Keynes, Dack chose to leave to join the academy of Charlton Athletic, where he spent three years before being released at the age of 14.
 Following his release he returned to play youth football with Corinthian in the Kent Youth League.